dlopesa/EXAM-PDF-MAKER/README.md

 # EXAM PDF Maker
-EXAM PDF Maker is a Python application that converts PowerPoint and/or word files to PDF and merges them into a single PDF file.
+EXAM PDF Maker is a Python application that converts PowerPoint and/or word files to PDF and merges them into a single PDF file.</br>
+I developed this project to address the challenge of using PDFs as resources in my university, where teachers often upload Word and PowerPoint files.
+This tool automatically converts and merges these files when asked(there is both options, with or without merging), facilitating seamless access to the desired content.

 #### In case you don't want to install python, you can just run the .exe [HERE](https://github.com/dlopesa/EXAM-PDF-MAKER/raw/main/pdfmaker.exe)